vimalaraniA/ORM/README.md

 ## Date:

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Bank database using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram